mjoppich/igem_munich_2018/docs/install.rst

 The following will explain the packages and software going to be installed.
 Since you provided your *sudo*-password, you should get to know what we are doing ;) If you are not interested: congratulations, you're done!

 First a basic developer package has to be installed, which is done by installing *git* for version control/access to repositories, *build-essential* to get C/C++ compilers (to build other software) and python3 for generating reads from fast5 files and making the statistics.
 *python3-pip* is the python package manager which we need to install some python packages, and finally libhdf5 is needed to access fast5 files.

-Additionally we must ensure that you have `graphmap <https://github.com/isovic/graphmap>`_ installed.
-We thus download and install it to *~/progs/graphmap/* in your *WSL*.
+For alignment of the reads we rely on `mappy/minimap2 <https://pypi.org/project/mappy/>`_ .

 After you have completed these steps, you are ready to use sequ-into!

-DMG
+Executable
 ====

 We have built sequ-into as a portable app.
 You thus only need to place the downloaded executable at any location and can start using it!